deckhouse/deckhouse/modules/041-linstor/docs/ADVANCED_USAGE.md

 ## Backup on S3 Storage

+{% alert level="warning" %}
-> This feature requires a configured master passphrase (see instructions on the top of the [module configuration](configuration.html) page).
+This feature requires a configured master passphrase (see instructions on the top of the [module configuration](configuration.html) page).

->
-> Snapshots are supported only for LVMThin pools.
+Snapshots are supported only for LVMThin pools.
+{% endalert %}

+{% alert level="warning" %}
+The functionality is in experimental mode and may not work correctly.
+{% endalert %}

 Data backup is implemented using [volume snapshots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).
 Snapshots are supported by the [snapshot-controller](../045-snapshot-controller/) module, which is enabled automatically for supported CSI drivers in Kubernetes clusters versions 1.20 and higher.